 In the UK, just days after becoming the Prime Minister in July 2019, Boris Johnson declared local bus services to be amongst his government’s domestic priorities.
 He made a pledge to improve services so “people don’t have to drive” which saw plans for a National Bus Strategy announced by Transport Minister Baroness Vere just before Covid hit.
 She promised a “transformational year” for buses in England.

-Even amid all the gloom as ridership collapsed in late March 2020, the Department for Transport published a Decarbonising Transport document that placed modal shift to public transit at the center of its vision to decarbonize transport.
+Even amid all the gloom as bus patronage collapsed in late March 2020, the Department for Transport published a Decarbonising Transport document that placed modal shift to public transport at the centre of its vision to decarbonise transport.
 In the foreword, transport secretary Grant Shapps wrote: “We will use our cars less and be able to rely on a convenient, cost-effective and coherent public transport network.”

 “We will use our cars less and be able to rely on a convenient, cost-effective and coherent public transport network.”

-5. Transit agencies have learnt the value of the latest cutting-edge technology
+5. Transport operators have learnt the value of the latest cutting-edge technology

 Our team at Cityswift have witnessed this adoption of innovative techniques and technologies at close quarters.
 We worked with bus operators like National Express and the Go-Ahead Group to deploy new technological solutions that have helped them to enhance service performance, understand and anticipate changes in demand as well as create new tools to help passengers plan socially distanced journeys.